meakcay/countries-service/README.md

 - http://localhost:8200/languages/list
 - http://localhost:8200/currencies/list

-The applocation tries to register to a Eureka server
+The application tries to register to a Eureka server